BruhBruhDev/BruhBruhDev/README.md

 ### <div align="center">I go by the nick BruhBruh, I am a hobby developer and I like math</div>

-- 🔭 I’m occasionally continueing to working on some private projects.
+- 🔭 I’m occasionally continuing to work on some private projects.
 Admittedly I promised updating [FTreeViewer](https://github.com/BruhBruhDev/FTreeViewer) and [TMP](https://github.com/BruhBrubDev/TMP).
-If someone shows interest in them I will be glad to implement more features and continue developing!
+If people show interest in them, I will be glad to implement more features and continue developing!

 <br/>